Miller's Guild » 10 Spiritual Meanings of Black Crows

 1. A Single Crow

-The meaning behind sightings of birds is often believed to depend on how many you saw.
+The spiritual meaning behind sightings of birds is often believed to depend on how many you saw.

 There are some parallels between the significance accorded to crows and magpies.
 But there are some differences too – and sadly, there’s no rhyme for crows to help us!